By Henrik Jeppesen

 Start a blog

 Without the internet, I would not have been able to visit every country in the world.
 Having a blog gave me the opportunity to do partnerships and get valuable, and in some cases, necessary help from a lot of people.
 It’s something to consider to be able to get the help you might need to make this work.

 It is a way to potentially make very valuable partnerships that can save you a lot of money.
 If your blog gets very popular, you also have the opportunity to make good money.
 That can, for example, be via affiliate marketing.
-To begin you can use Blogger.com for free, but for the best possible web hosting, I recommend SiteGround.
+To begin you can use Blogger.com for free, but for a great WordPress-hosting, I recommend DreamHost.